AbdulellahMoj/KAUST-ST/Intro_Prep.md

 - **Duration**: 2 to 4 days

 #### **Focus Areas**
 1. Practice using old exam files.
-Train extensively to simulate real-world scenarios.
+Train extensively to simulate real-world.
 2. Revisit slides to reinforce understanding of concepts and examples.
 3. Conduct self-assessments to identify and address weak areas.